-Three aspiring journalists at Washington, D.C.-area universities have been selected to receive financial assistance for the 2021-22 academic year from the Sigma Delta Chi Foundation (SDX/DC).
-Two of the students will be receiving SDXDC scholarships totaling $9,000 and a third student will be receiving $2,000 to help cover tuition costs.
+WASHINGTON (April 26, 2022) — Four aspiring journalists at Washington, D.C.-area universities have been selected to receive scholarships for the 2022-23 academic year from the Sigma Delta Chi Foundation of Washington, D.C.

-The financial aid announced on April 26 is funded by donations from members of the Washington, D.C.
-Professional Chapter of the Society of Professional Journalists (SPJ-DC), support from the Gridiron Club and Foundation, and individual gifts to SDX/DC from journalism education advocates.
+The financial aid totaling $21,500 is funded by donations from members of the Washington, D.C.
+Professional Chapter of the Society of Professional Journalists, support from the Gridiron Club and Foundation of Washington, and individual gifts from journalism education advocates.

-One student from the University of Maryland and another from Marymount University were selected by a committee of journalists from a pool of area students who applied for the scholarships.
-Based on their applications, finalists were interviewed by the panel and questioned about their aspirations, journalism ethics, the First Amendment and related topics.
+Based on their applications, finalists were interviewed by a panel of veteran journalists and questioned about their aspirations, journalism ethics, the First Amendment and related topics.

-In addition to Scholarship Committee Interim Chair John C. Henry and Stuart, Scholarship Committee members for 2018-19 were SDX/DC board members Darlene Superville, Frank Quine, Amy Fickling and Evelyn Hsu.
+In addition to Scholarship Committee Interim Chair John C. Henry and Fickling, the Scholarship Committee consisted of SDX/DC board members Joie Chen, Delano Massey, Reginald Stuart and Darlene Superville.

-The foundation was created in 1962 as the non-profit, education arm of the Washington, D.C.
-Professional Chapter of the Society of Professional Journalists (SPJ), the nation’s oldest and largest organization of journalists founded as Sigma Delta Chi.
+The SDXDC Foundation is the non-profit, education arm of the Washington, D.C., Professional Chapter of the Society of Professional Journalists, the nation’s oldest and largest organization of journalists.

 Since it was organized in 1962, the Foundation has awarded more than 200 scholarships to help aspiring journalists attend college in the D.C. area.